Last updated: January 27, 2023

 Read time: 2 Minutes

 Browser-powered scanning is an invaluable feature that unleashes the full, unparalleled capability of Burp Scanner on modern websites and web applications.
-When browser-powered scanning is enabled, Burp uses its embedded browser to perform all navigation during both the crawl and audit phase of a scan.
+When browser-powered scanning is enabled, Burp uses Burp's browser to perform all navigation during both the crawl and audit phase of a scan.
 Navigating the target in this way enables Burp Scanner to accurately handle virtually any client-side technology that a modern browser can.
 This has the potential to offer dramatically increased coverage compared to the previous crawler engine.

 How to enable browser-powered scanning